HMS Vestal (1779)

 HMS Vestal was a 28-gun Enterprise-class sixth-rate frigate of the Royal Navy.

 American Revolutionary War

 Vestal was first commissioned in November 1779 under the command of Captain George Keppel.

 On 3 September 1780, she captured Mercury which was transporting Henry Laurens, the United States' minister to Holland.

-On 15 March 1783 the British frigates Astraea and Vesta, and Duc de Chartres captured the Massachusetts letter of marque Julius Caesar.
+On 15 March 1783, the Vestal along with British frigates Astraea and Duc de Chartres captured the Massachusetts letter of marque the Julius Caesar.
 Julius Caesar was a privateer of eighteen 9-pounder guns and carried a crew of 100 men under the command of Captain Thomas Benson, of Salem.
-Her captors sent her into New York City where the Vice admiralty court condemned her.
-Vestal also captured the ship Tyger, taken to the Court of Vice-Admiralty in Bermuda.
+Her captors sent Julius Caesar to New York City where the Vice admiralty court condemned her.
+The Vestal also captured the ship Tyger, taken to the Court of Vice-Admiralty in Bermuda.

 French Revolutionary Wars

 Vestal took part in the action of 22 August 1795 between British and Dutch frigate squadrons off the Norwegian coast.

 On 14 April 1797, Vestal, under the command of Captain Charles White, captured the French privateer schooner Voltiguer, formerly the lugger Venguer, some seven leagues off Flamborough Head.
 Voltiguer was armed with eight 3-pounder guns and eight swivel guns, and had a crew of 40 men, 14 of whom were away on prizes.
 She was 12 days out of Calais and had captured a brig and two sloops.
 White took Voltiguer into the Humber.